BTPS faces severe shortage of water

-The limited water impounded in the reservoir within the station premises (around 0.21 tmcft, out of its full capacity of 0.51 tmcft) will last for the next 35 days, if all the three units are generating power.
+The limited water impounded in the reservoir (around 0.21 tmcft, out of its full capacity of 0.51 tmcft) will last for the next 35 days to generate power from all three units.

 BTPS managed with the same source after the second 500-MW plant was commissioned.